ebayti/MachineLearningJourney/README.md

 ## Cross Validation
 - A comparison method that allows us to compare different machine learning methods and let us see which one will serve us the best.

-** First, estimate the parameters: training part
+* First, estimate the parameters: training part
-** Second, evaluate the method:  testing part
+* Second, evaluate the method:  testing the algorithm

     -   Four-Fold Cross Validation (25% - 75%)
     -   Leave One Out Cross Validaion (1% - 99%) _not really popular_